 In the early days of Cape May the city on the shores of the Atlantic became a fishing and whaling community.
 Later visitors from Philadelphia and New York arrived by stagecoach.
 Soon trains and cars brought visitors to its seaside location to avoid steamy summer months in cities.
 Early boarding houses and resorts, designed in Victorian, Queen Anne and Gothic architecture, were recognized with grants by the National Trust for Historic Preservation.
 Today the Cape May Historic District is a National Historic Landmark due to its concentration of Victorian buildings, second only to San Francisco.

 As time passed these charming buildings evolved into bed and breakfasts, guest houses, restaurants and shops.
-With its broad beach lined with these historic gems and trolley tours and horse-drawn carriages to see them, Cape May is a step back in time and a refreshing alternative to most other beach towns.
+With its broad beach lined with these historic gems and trolley tours and horse-drawn carriages to see them, Cape May, NJ is a step back in time and a refreshing alternative to most other beach towns.

 We stayed at the Grand Hotel on Beach Avenue, one of many lovely hotels along the ocean.
 From there you can easily walk to the beach at night for a little stargazing, and the dark sky over the ocean didn’t disappoint.
-The boardwalk is an almost two mile long paved promenade on the Atlantic Ocean with many access points that are ideal for walkers, strollers, runners and bike riding.
+The boardwalk is an almost two mile long paved promenade on the Atlantic Ocean with many access points that are ideal for walkers, strollers, runners and bike riders.